-- We all have a lot of passwords
+- Do you have a lot of passwords to manage?

 - Passwords are a security protection that we love to hate